celine-kanagwa/AI_Final_Project/README.md

 .To analyze breast cancer data that contains useful information about the customer and their activities on the network

-.To predict if the cancer is benign or malignant
+.To predict if the cancer is benign or malignant.

 .To deliver insights i managed to extract to my employer using web based dashboard